 Phillips & Cohen has experience representing whistleblowers in cases involving complex financial transactions and fraud in commodities markets.
 We have filed many whistleblower claims with the CFTC under the Dodd-Frank whistleblower reward program and are working closely with enforcement officials on a number of them.

-We represented a whistleblower who was awarded more than $32 million under the SEC whistleblower reward program – the largest reward made under the Dodd-Frank whistleblower programs – for his help and that of Phillips & Cohen exposing and stopping a massive securities fraud.
+We represented a whistleblower who was awarded more than $32 million under the SEC whistleblower reward program – one of the largest rewards made under the Dodd-Frank whistleblower programs – for his help and that of Phillips & Cohen exposing and stopping a massive securities fraud.

 If you are aware of any fraud in commodities markets or violations of commodities laws and would like to discuss your options under the CFTC whistleblower program, please contact Phillips & Cohen to discuss the matter at no charge.